Colorado Homeschool Evaluations

 Canon City and Southern Colorado

-Judy Van Acker has been conducting evaluations since 1992.
+Judy Van Acker is a retired homeschool mom and has been conducting evaluations since 1992.
 She’s a librarian by trade and has a valid Colorado Teacher Certificate.
-Judy does evaluations by postal mail or email attachments.
-Visit her website or contact her by email.
+She does her evaluations by postal mail or email.
+Visit her website listed above or contact her by email.

 Grand Junction and Western Slope